 LG Studios is subject to income taxes in Canada, the U.S. and foreign tax jurisdictions.
 It also conducts business and financing activities between its entities in various jurisdictions and it is subject to complex transfer pricing regulations in the countries in which it operates.
 Although uniform transfer pricing standards are emerging in many of the countries in which it operates, there is still a relatively high degree of uncertainty and inherent subjectivity in complying with these rules.
 In addition, due to economic and political conditions, tax rates in various jurisdictions may be subject to significant change.
 LG Studios' future effective tax rates could be affected by changes in tax laws or regulations or the interpretation thereof (including those affecting the allocation of profits and expenses to differing jurisdictions), by changes in the amount of revenue or earnings that it derives from international sources in countries with high or low statutory tax rates, by changes in the valuation of its deferred tax assets and liabilities, by changes in the expected timing and amount of the release of any tax valuation allowance, or by the tax effects of stock-based compensation.
 Unanticipated changes in its effective tax rates could affect its future results of operations.
 Further, LG Studios may be subject to examination of its income tax returns by federal, state, and foreign tax jurisdictions.
 LG Studios regularly assesses the likelihood of outcomes resulting from possible examinations to determine the adequacy of its provision for income taxes.
 In making such assessments, it exercises judgment in estimating its provision for income taxes.
-While LG Studios believes its estimates are reasonable, it cannot assure you that final determinations from any examinations may have an adverse effect on its business and operating results, which could cause the market price of its securities to decline.
+While LG Studios believes its estimates are reasonable, it cannot assure you that final determinations from any examinations will not be materially different from those reflected in its historical income tax provisions and accruals.
+Any adverse outcome from any examinations may have an adverse effect on its business and operating results, which could cause the market price of its securities to decline.